sreekeshiyer/sreekeshiyer/README.md

 A little bit about myself and what I do -
 - 🧑‍🎓 B.E.
 Information Technology
-- 🚀 Working on JAMStack (Next.js, Supabase and Services)
+- 🚀 Working on JAMStack (Next.js, TailwindCSS, Supabase)
-- 🧑‍🔧 Fan of Microservices
 - ☁️ AWS Community Builder

 ---